OSVR/OSVR-Docs/Extending-OSVR/AddingHMD.md

     }

 ## Supporting Direct Rendering
-The final step is direct-to-HMD rendering: bypassing operating system and window management overhead, removing the display from being a part of the extended desktop, and drawing directly to it using the graphics driver.
-OSVR's RenderManager handles both non-direct advanced rendering (timewarp, advanced predistortion, etc.) available with just a regular display descriptor as above, as well as optional direct mode support, which is generally only available on some combinations of hardware vendors and software platforms.
+The next step is direct-to-HMD rendering: bypassing operating system and window management overhead, removing the display from being a part of the extended desktop, and drawing directly to it using the graphics driver.
+OSVR's [RenderManager](https://github.com/sensics/OSVR-RenderManager) handles both non-direct advanced rendering (timewarp, advanced predistortion, etc.) available with just a regular display descriptor as above, as well as direct mode support.

 Using direct rendering on a new HMD requires three things:

-- Specify the vendor ID in three-letter format and construction of a RenderManager configuration file with that vendor ID and with screen resolution and rotatation that matches one of the modes supported by the HMD (ideally, the most-rapid rendering mode).
-As of 6/14/2016, the OSVR team is finalizing the format for specifying arbitrary vendor IDs; the system currently does an internal mapping from vendor names to IDs.
-To add such a mapping, you should edit the createRenderManager() function in RenderManagerBase.cpp to add another vendor-name mapping.
-The vendor name should map to all display vendor IDs that you produce (see the OSVR HDK for an example of how to add more than one vendor ID).

-- Because of non-disclosure agreements with graphics vendors, the source code for the vendor-specific portions of the DirectRender code cannot be released.
-They have agreed to let OSVR provide a common interface to their direct-render capabilities through the RenderManager interface, using NDA submodules.
-This means that we currently need to recompile RenderManager with the new vendor IDs and release a new version.
-Please issue a pull request once your vendor IDs have been added so that they will appear in future releases.
+1. Construct a RenderManager configuration file with a screen resolution and rotatation that matches one of the modes supported by the HMD.

+2. Add your EDID vendor ID to [RenderManager](https://github.com/sensics/OSVR-RenderManager/blob/master/osvr/RenderKit/DirectModeVendors.h#L227) and create a pull request to have it included in RenderManager.

-- The display must be recognized as a DirectMode display by the vendor's driver.
+3. Contact the graphics card manufacturers to have your EDID vendor ID added to their direct mode whitelists.
+The display must be recognized as a direct-mode display by the vendor's driver.
 This is handled differently by each vendor, and you should contact them directly to be added to their whitelists.
-You'll need to contact nVidia to get them to add your device to their driver white-list.
-Be aware that they have stopped DirectMode support for non-HDCP-compliant HMDs on laptops and on systems with multi GPUs (and they are warning that we should support it on any display going forward).
+You'll need to contact nVidia to get them to add your device to their driver whitelist.
+Be aware that they have stopped direct-mode support for non-HDCP-compliant HMDs on laptops and on systems with multiple GPUs (and they are warning that we should support it on any display going forward).
 AMD has a different approach to getting devices registered, so you should contact them as well.
 Intel cards require the HMDs to add a specific registry entry to indicate that they should be used in DirectMode.

-As of 7/12/2016, there is an API upgrade working its way through Microsoft that should provide a vendor-independent solution.
-We're tracking it and plan to release a new driver when it comes out.
-At that point, the entire rendering chain should be open source, because it will be using public APIs and not vendors-specific ones.
-We don't have an ETA for this, other than it was supposed to have been out last August.

-Note that all non-DirectMode display features (including time warping, predictive tracking, and distortion correction) are available in RenderManager using the open-source portion of the library.
-Asynchronous time warping is (as of 6/14/2016) only implemented on top of DirectMode.
-Additionally, some features (such as client-side prediction), while not explicitly dependent on direct mode, only function fully in the presence of the precise frame timing information that currently is only obtained from direct mode.

 ## Tracking and Status Reporting
 Your HMD presumably has tracking either integrated or attached.
 If it's an off-the-shelf tracker, then there's probably already support in OSVR for it via VRPN: see more on the [Compatibility page](http://osvr.github.io/compatibility/).
 A tracker for an HMD should provide the /me/head alias at the center point between the two eyes centers.

 If you have a custom tracking system, and/or if your device has an interface for control and status messages, you might be interested in writing a device plugin to provide more interaction with the OSVR system than just as a display device.
 Get in touch, and/or see the [Building a Plugin](http://osvr.github.io/build-with/#building-a-plugin) documentation.

-Tracking can be tested with the OSVR Tracker Viewer (can be downloaded from http://osvr.github.io/using/ - by default it will attempt to show the /me/head alias.
+## Verifying your HMD is working with OSVR

+You can verify that the tracker is working by using [OSVR Tracker Viewer](https://github.com/osvr/OSVR-Tracker-Viewer).
+It will display a set of axes showing the position and orientation of your HMD as you move it about.

+You can check that the display descriptor and distortion correction is working well by running one of the demo applications that ship with [OSVR-RenderManager](https://github.com/sensics/OSVR-RenderManager#example-programs).

+Finally, we also suggest using the [SteamVR-OSVR driver](https://github.com/osvr/SteamVR-OSVR) to test your HMD with SteamVR games.

+## Publishing your HMD plugin

+To make your HMD plugin available to the widest audience of OSVR users, we recommend the following:

+ * Create simple installer to deploy the plugin.
+ * Add the installer to the OSVR plugin repository.
+ * If applicable, open-source your plugin code so that the community can assist in porting it to other platforms and improve it.